alireza4585/Finance-App/README.md

 # Finance App

-this project i creat an awesome  Finance App Ui
+this project i creat an awesome  Finance App UI and backend

 tutorial :
 https://youtu.be/Bedjr7jzOw8